 Kagurazaka Metro Station is the orange bldg. on the left.
 Turn right at the end of the street to walk to Shinjuku.You can also visit the shrine at the end of the street shown above.

 When you pop up out of Kagurazaka Metro Station, across the street you’ll see this French wine shop.
 It turns out Kagurazaka has a lot of French expats living in it.
-Turn right here to head to the main street:
+Turn left here to head to the main street:

 Looking right from the station.
 Turn left at this light for Waseda Dori.Head down the hill.There’s a nice Family Mart on the corner if you want some food.